Winning or achieving by bringing another down,

 Or laying down one’s life for saving a whole town!

 Welcome to India.
-The land of spicy food, sarees, billions of Gods, Bollywood, unique culture and whatnot.
+The land of spicy food, sarees, billions of Gods, Bollywood, unique culture and what not.
 We have basically everything here!
 Well, almost.
-But what we do have, and something which I am personally very proud of (since I’m a part of one!) are the IITs, the Indian Institutes of Technology.
+But what we do have, and something which I am personally very proud of since I’m a part of it, are the IITs, the Indian Institutes of Technology.
 They are the best Engineering colleges in India without hesitation and definitely one among the best in the world.
-Everybody in the country wants to be a part of these institutes at some part of the time or the other.
-But the number of IITs is 16 only, with a cumulative take-in of nearly 11,000.
-And with a population of 120 crores, it is clear that not everyone gets the Brand IIT on them.
+Many in the country want to be a part of these institutes at some part in their lifetime or the other.
+But the number of IITs are only 16 with a cumulative take-in of nearly 11,000 per year.
+Since our population is around 120 crores, it is clear that not everyone gets the IIT brand on them.

-The extent of this mentality is so pathetic and sadistic that some section people believe in deriving pleasure from the failure of the other person, even at the cost of one’s own failure.
-Can it seriously get any worse!?
+The extent of this mentality is so pathetic and sadistic that some section of people believe in deriving pleasure from the failure of the other person, even at the cost of their own failure.
+Can it seriously get any worse!
 The term “Survival of the fittest” is slowly being turned into “Survival of the contest!”

 I made it into IIT Bombay in spite of millions of obstacles like bad friends, girls, movies, Facebook, gaming, texting, WhatsApp, mood swings and every other possible distraction for a teenager, but I made it in the end!
 If I can, so can you!
 Nothing is impossible until you decide it is, and your decisions aren’t valid until you’ve tried!
 So go for it, don’t think about what the others are up to, you decide for yourself what is right and what is not.
 Achieving something by suppressing someone has no high in it, but struggling hard, losing blood, sweat, food and sleep over it and finally achieving it has that feeling with it which is greater than the achievement itself!